amplitude/amplitude-docs/content/collections/session-replay/en/session-replay-android-plugin.md

 {{partial:partials/session-replay/sr-android-performance}}

-Session Replay captures changes to an app's view tree, this means the main view and all it's child views recursively.
+Session Replay captures changes to an app's **view tree**.
+The view tree includes the main view and all child views recursively.
 It then replays these changes to build a video-like replay.

 For example, at the start of a session, Session Replay captures a full snapshot of the app's view tree.
 As the user interacts with the app, Session Replay captures each change to the view as a diff.
-When you watch the replay of a session, Session Replay applies each diff back to the original view tree in sequential order, to construct the replay.
+Later, Session Replay constructs the replay of this session by applying each of these diffs to the original view tree in sequential order.

 Session replays have no maximum length.

 {{partial:admonition type="tip" heading="Report issues"}}
 To report issues with Session Replay for Android, see the [AmplitudeSessionReplay-Android GitHub repository](https://github.com/amplitude/AmplitudeSessionReplay-Android).